 These actions, include, but are not limited, to your most internal features of your character such as your:

-- Actions, tasks, selections and choices you have made and making,
+- Actions, selections, and choices you have made and keep on making,

 - Responsibilities you assume, defer or omit,